Approach to Consultation

 Brushing up against blind spots, wrestling with a therapeutic impasse, or being ready to bump your therapeutic skills to the next level can be a few reasons you might seek professional consultation or clinical supervision.
 Be it clinical supervision or a more structured postdoctoral fellowship, the collaborative support of a seasoned psychologist allows clinicians to gain clarity and confidence to work through road blocks, construct a more sustainable approach to treatment, and build the professional practice they desire.

 Learning and growth continues throughout life, as we expose ourselves to new situations, new people, and new ideas.
 This is part of what makes our profession so stimulating and exciting.
 And also, what can sometimes feel challenging and confusing, especially when it happens in the consulting room.
 Whether you’re looking for help navigating a therapeutic impasse, a complicated personal challenge, or simply looking for support sharpening your clinical skills, professional consultation can help make sure you continue delivering the highest possible care to the clients you serve.
-I offer brief single-session consultation services as well as more open-ended help.
+Dr. Clark offers brief single-session consultation services as well as more open-ended help.

 Looking to expand your outpatient experience within a vibrant Downtown DC practice?
-Dr. Alicia Clark is currently seeking license-eligible PhD or PsyD graduates to join an expanding general practice serving adolescents and adults in a Dupont Circle, Washington, DC using the most current evidence-based strategies from traditional psychotherapy as well as positive psychology and neuroscience.
+Dr. Clark is currently seeking license-eligible PhD or PsyD graduates to join an expanding general practice serving adolescents and adults in a Dupont Circle, Washington, DC using the most current evidence-based strategies from traditional psychotherapy as well as positive psychology and neuroscience.
 Postdoctoral fellowships are part-time, competitively paid positions that include Fridays, evening, and/or weekend hours to start.
 Generous office space, patient referrals, and supervision provided.